Wisemeninc/Graphql-MCP-Python/README.md

 2. Execute mutations using `graphql_mutation`
 3. Always review the returned query/mutation for debugging

+### Time and Location Utilities

+1. Use `epoch_to_readable` to convert Unix timestamps to human-readable format
+2. Use `ntp_time` to get accurate network time and check clock synchronization
+3. Use `ip_info` to look up geolocation and timezone information for IP addresses

+### Web Research

+1. Use `web_search` to find documentation, tutorials, or current information
+2. Combine with GraphQL queries to enrich your data with external information

+## MCP System Prompts

+The server provides built-in system prompts for consistent LLM behavior:

+- **graphql-assistant**: System prompt for GraphQL API interaction assistance
+- **graphql-explorer**: System prompt for exploring and discovering GraphQL schemas

 ## Security Considerations

 - Store sensitive tokens in `.env` file (never commit to version control)
 - Use HTTPS for GraphQL endpoints in production
 - Configure appropriate authentication headers
 - Review and sanitize queries before execution in production environments
+- Enable OAuth 2.1 or API token authentication for production deployments
+- Use structured logging (`STRUCTURED_LOGGING=true`) for SIEM integration
+- Review `logs/queries.log` and `logs/logons.log` for audit trails
+- Rate limiting is enabled by default to prevent abuse

 ## Troubleshooting